 - ½ cup low-sodium veggie broth (see notes)

 - Put the tomato paste, broth, maple syrup, molasses, vinegar, liquid smoke, chili powder, salt and garlic powder in a bowl and mix well until smooth.

 - People have many different opinions when it comes to the kind of BBQ sauce they like.
 If you fall in the spicy camp, then add more chili powder ¼ teaspoon at a time to get the level of spice you like.
 If you are in the sweet camp, add more maple syrup ¼ teaspoon at a time until you get the sweetness you like.
 If you are in the tangy camp, add more vinegar ¼ teaspoon at a time until you get the tang you like.
 This is a good middle-of-the road BBQ sauce, the perfect average mix of sweet, spicy and tangy, according to what I like and the opinions of those who’ve tried it.

 - You can use water instead of broth, but I find the broth gives it a bit more flavor.
 Add more or less broth for the thickness you like.

 - This sauce is best if made ahead of time so the flavors are allowed to marinate.
 Marinating also allows the spices to fully combine with the tomato paste.
 If your sauce seems a little “gritty,” then allow it to sit longer.
 You can speed this up by heating it slightly.

-Reprinted with permission from Vegan Burgers and Burritos by Sophia DeSantis, Page Street Publishing Co.
+Vegan Black Bean Burger Recipe reprinted with permission from Vegan Burgers and Burritos by Sophia DeSantis, Page Street Publishing Co.
 2017.
 Photos by Sophia DeSantis.
-This post is not sponsored and all thoughts are my own.
-For your convenience, this article contains Amazon affiliate links which help us keep the lights on here at World of Vegan.
+Article edited by Amanda Meth.
+Please note that this article contains Amazon affiliate links which help us keep the lights on here at World of Vegan.